-The Phoenix Education works with a group of highly esteemed academics and experts from both UK and around the world to ensure that our programs are provided with high quality, also in great relationship with Shanghai university of TCM, we are proud to present our programs with great confidence, it will be the most valuable and practical study for you to achieve high standard of professionals and benefit for your clinical skills and practices.
+The Phoenix Academy of Acupuncture and Herbal Medicine works with a group of highly esteemed academics and experts from both the UK and around the world to ensure that our programs are provided with high quality education.
+As we have an excellent relationship with the Shanghai university of TCM, we are proud to present our programs with great confidence.
+Our programs are guaranteed to provide you with invaluable skills and practical experience.
+This will enable you to achieve a high standard professional TCM experience which will bring a great benefit for your clinical practice.

 |Electro-acupuncture neurostimulation for voiding dysfunction